sekizbit/android-custom-switch/README.md

 # android-custom-switch
 Android Switch component with made by 2 Buttons and LinearLayout.
-Who wants to show "off text" also.
+For those who wants to show "off text" also.

 Deafult android switch does not have an option to show unselected button's text.